Skip to content

 Dedicated research across the four Sunni madhahib, preserving juristic diversity without reduction.

-Usul & Maqasid framing
+Fiqh al-dalīl, Usul & Maqasid

 Principled reasoning on public interest, harm prevention, and the regulation of objectives and means.